WeiDUorg/weidu/README-WeiDU-Changes.txt

 Version 234:
   * New strings are correctly added during the first run on BGEE.
+  * More detailed error message for a particular class of error.

 Version 233:
   * HANDLE_AUDIO and HANDLE_TILESETS (mostly) handle special characters.